AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### AdGuard Assistant (legacy version)

-This custom extension is designed to control filtering directly from the browser page (manual blocking, exclusion of the site, etc.).
+This custom extension is designed to control filtering directly from the browser page (manual blocking, allowlisting, etc.).

 :::note